 Fungicides aren’t typically used to treat red thread lawn disease.
 Red thread looks unpleasant, and it can weaken your lawn, but it is rarely fatal.
 Chemical fungicides poses more of an environmental risk than the fungus itself.
 Instead, think of red thread as a symptom of overwatering or poor drainage and focus on treating that.

 Some grasses are more prone to developing red thread than others.
 Perennial ryegrass, bluegrass, fescue grasses, bent grass, and Bermuda grass are all more likely to struggle with red thread.
 Perennial ryegrass, in particular, tends to suffer from it.

 In general, warm-weather grasses and drought-tolerant grasses are more resistant to red thread.
 Zoysia is a good choice for these reasons.
 In part, this is due to water evaporating more quickly in this warm-weather and drought-tolerant grass that needs less frequent watering.

 You may also want to consider moving away from a grass lawn.
 If your lawn has heavy shade and poor drainage, you may have better luck with a moss lawn.
 A mixed lawn, which may contain some grass and some weeds or creeping perennials, is another good choice.
 There are many health issues that grass-only lawns face that don’t afflict mixed lawns.

 Red thread can look frightening, but it’s mostly a cosmetic issue.
-Although it can damage sections of your lawn, it is rarely fatal.
+Although it can damage sections of your lawn, it is rarely fatal and is easily preventable once you know what to do.
 You can help prevent it through proper lawn care, planting a resistant grass variety, or switching to a non-grass lawn.
 Now that you know all about red thread lawn disease, you know not to panic when it appears.
 You’re ready to handle this fungal infection calmly and confidently.